-- Must take medical exam in the U.S. (Medical records can be retrieved from your home country in most cases, but it’s helpful if you can bring them.)
+- Must take a medical exam in the U.S. (Medical records may be retrieved from your home country in most cases, but it’s helpful if you can bring them.)

 - Must still be in the U.S. when the policy is approved and mailed to you.
 The policy must be mailed to a U.S. address in the same state where you applied.